If you struggle with depression, please don’t worry. Millions of people suffer from depression and don’t know how to deal with it.

 Exercising on its own has been shown to reduce depression while going through its depressive phase.
 Several studies back up that excise will reduce depression levels with scientific evidence.

-If exercising isn’t an option for you, try walking briskly for 30 minutes a day or take part in sports if you can manage it.
+If exercising isn’t an option, try walking briskly for 30 minutes daily or participate in sports if you can manage it.

-Medical studies have proved that socializing reduces depression over a long period because when friends or partners are experiencing bad times together, they can improve their mood and outlook on life at the same time.
+Medical studies have proved that socializing reduces depression over a long period because when friends or partners are experiencing bad times together, they can simultaneously improve their mood and outlook on life.

 Also, they can rely on each other to help get through the hard times, which is especially helpful when one of them is suffering from depression.